Shubhaaaaam/MannRaahi/README.md

 Blog Posting:
 Logged-in users can create and publish blog posts on the website.
-These blog posts are likely stored in the MySQL database, associating each post with the respective user.
+These blog posts are stored in the MySQL database, associating each post with the respective user.

 Following Members:
 Users have the ability to follow other members on the server.